dillonkearns/advent-posts/types-without-borders-isnt-enough.md

 ## The problem with the original approach

 People would often ask, "what's the best way to send your Elm Custom Types through a port?"
-Elm automatically sends basic types through ports, like `String`, `Int`, records, lists, etc. And if you're wondering why Elm doesn't just automatically convert any type to JSON, Evan Czaplicki's document describing his vision for data interchange<sup>[^data-interchange]</sup> is worth a read.
+Elm automatically sends basic types through ports, like `String`, `Int`, records, lists, etc. And if you're wondering why Elm doesn't just automatically convert any type to JSON, Evan Czaplicki's document describing his [vision for data interchange](https://gist.github.com/evancz/1c5f2cf34939336ecb79b97bb89d9da6) is worth a read.

 Initially, I thought that I would eventually come up with a way to automatically serialize Elm types, again by statically analyzing your Elm source code.
 Then you could serialize that data into TypeScript types automatically.
 I tried sketching out some design ideas, but never came up with anything that felt satisfying.